 He does, however, mention that, once Thiessen was done with Lopez and Gosselaar, Berkley decided she wanted to get with both of them too.
 He says “there was a desperation to [her] ho’ing, like she had a lot of catching up to do.”

 I don’t know about that.
 I think she just might’ve found jeans with two rows of belt loops too irresistible to pass up.

 6 | Lark Voorhies then did them as sloppy thirds

-From this book, and other things I’ve read, I get the impression that Voorhies is one of the shyest people in the history of mankind.
-According to Diamond, it took years for “Lisa Turtle to come out of her shell” (and I give him a point for that pun)… and when she finally did, she took her requisite turn on the Lopez/Gosselaar ride.
+From the Behind the Bell book, and other things I’ve read, I get the impression that Voorhies is one of the shyest people in the history of mankind.
+According to Diamond, it took years for “Lisa Turtle to come out of her shell”.
+(I give him a point for that pun).
+And when she finally did, she took her requisite turn on the Lopez/Gosselaar ride.

 Basically, Diamond says, you can match up the timing of these relationships with the timing of Zack’s romances on the show.
-Kelly got the early years… then Jessie had the kiss during the rehearsal of “Snow White and the Seven Dorks” (eight if you count Studly)… and finally, Lisa got her quick run during her fashion show.
+Kelly got the early years.
+Then Jessie had the kiss during the rehearsal of “Snow White and the Seven Dorks” (eight if you count Studly).
+Finally, Lisa got her quick run during her fashion show.

 7 | When Lark Voorhies was engaged to Martin Lawrence, he abused her (at a minimum verbally)

 This might be the strangest (and most abstract) scandal that Diamond tries to expose.
 He basically suggests that Martin Lawrence did something to make Voorhies even more reclusive and non-communicative.